Damienlee69/agregarr-docs/docs/sources/overview.md

 - Custom time period
 - Minimum play count filter

-Create Collections such as "Most Popular this Year on {servername}"
+Create collections such as "Most Popular this Year on [Your Server Name]"

 ### Overseerr